LordFitoi/GramaticalSimilarityFilter/README.md

 to compare if 2 words are definitely the same, like this;

 * Are similar <-> output >= bias

+Glosary:

+- **Evaluation function:** It is a mathematical function which serves to control the behavior of the analysis in the metric.

 > **Note: We can put manually the bias value, but i recomment to use optimization techniquies, because performance is strongly affected by this factor, a very high bias would make the words have to be exactly the same for them to be filtered, and